trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

      - The field of the access token used for the Trino user principal.
 Defaults to ``sub``.
 Other commonly used fields include ``sAMAccountName``, ``name``, ``upn``, and ``email``.
    * - ``http-server.authentication.oauth2.groups-field``
      - The field of the access token used for Trino groups.
 The corresponding claim value must be an array.
+   * - ``http-server.authentication.oauth2.oidc.discovery``
+     - Enable reading the `OIDC provider metadata <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata>`_.
+       Default is ``true``.
+   * - ``http-server.authentication.oauth2.oidc.discovery.timeout``
+     - The timeout when reading OpenID provider metadata.
+Default is ``30s``.
+   * - ``http-server.authentication.oauth2.oidc.use-userinfo-endpoint``
+     - Use the value of ``userinfo_endpoint`` `in the provider metadata <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata>`_.
+       When a ``userinfo_endpoint`` value is supplied this URL is used to validate the OAuth 2.0 access token, and retrieve any associated claims.
+       This flag allows ignoring the value provided in the metadata document.
+       Required for JWT access tokens which support local validation.
+Default is ``false``.

 Refresh tokens
 ^^^^^^^^^^^^^^